Yara Shahidi: 2014–2022

+2023–present

+Shahidi starred in the Apple TV+ anthology series Extrapolations that premiered on March 17, 2023.
+She played Tinker Bell in the fantasy adventure film Peter Pan & Wendy, a remake of Peter Pan.
+It premiered on Disney+ on April 28, 2023.
+Later in 2023, Shahidi executive produced and played the leading role in the romantic comedy-drama film Sitting in Bars with Cake alongside Odessa A'zion.
+The film received generally positive reviews from critics with Shahidi's performance as a law student struggling to fulfill her role as a caregiver to her friend diagnosed with cancer receiving praise, though critics generally agreed that she had been overshadowed by A’Zion.
+Carla Meyer of the San Francisco Chronicle felt that Shahidi's friendship with A’Zion was, "the most authentic element of the film".
+She received NAACP Image Award for Outstanding Actress in a Motion Picture nomination for her performance.

+Shahidi was set to star alongside Maddie Ziegler and Avantika in the thriller Ballerina Overdrive but exited the film.

+Political activism

 Shahidi founded Eighteen x 18 with social news publisher NowThis, which "will be a platform to encourage [her] peers to vote for the very first time in our upcoming midterm elections."
 Her other organizations include Yara's Club a partnership with Young Women's Leadership Network (YWLN) of New York, which provides online mentorship in hopes to end poverty through education.

 Shahidi's activism was noticed by former first lady Michelle Obama, who wrote her a letter of recommendation to Harvard University.
 She was also given the opportunity by Teen Vogue to interview Hillary Clinton in 2017.

-In 2021, Yara Shahidi joined the Dior Stand with Women campaign.
+In 2021, Shahidi joined the Dior Stand with Women campaign.